Claritas

 This is crucial because classification of the behaviour of the taxpayer should be made as early as possible in the disclosure process as this affects:

-• The disclosure route used;
+• The disclosure route to be used

-• The number of tax years required to be disclosed;
+• The number of tax years required to be disclosed

-• Possible suspension of the penalty; and
+• Possible suspension of the penalty

 • The taxpayers exposure to the Deliberate defaulter’s regime, which includes “naming and shaming”